 Resistance Training, A Key To Losing Fat.

-Let’s shed some insight into the least regarded exercise regimen among the beginner weight-loss client.
-Speaking from my professional experience as a physical trainer, one of the most frequently asked questions is: What type of training is best for weight loss?
-When I relay resistance training as the answer I’m often met with a look of apprehension.
+Let’s shed some insight into the least regarded exercise regimen among beginner weight-loss clients.
+Speaking from my professional experience as a physical trainer, one of the most frequently asked questions is: What training is best for weight loss?
+When I relay weightlifting training as the answer, I’m often met with a look of apprehension.
 Most in the female demographic seem to have a misconception that resistance training leads to a masculine appearance.
 A comment to which I would jokingly reply: “Do you mean that resistance training will make you grow a mustache?“

-To sum, resistance training converts your body’s energy needs using fat deposits as the source.
+To sum up, resistance training converts your body’s energy needs using fat deposits as the source.
 Reducing your caloric intake and/or the consumption of weight loss products alone can not offer similar results.
 Why?
-Stand-alone “dieting” often results in the loss of vital muscle mass along with the targeted fat deposits.
+Stand-alone “dieting” often results in losing vital muscle mass and targeted fat deposits.

 Body Composition Test

-Physical trainers have a responsibility to educate the community, in particular, beginner weight-loss clients.
-With that said, let’s first clarify that resistance training helps with fat loss, not weight loss.
-Prior to starting any resistance training, it is recommended to first conduct a body composition test.
-BMI weight scales and calipers are tools that register the ratio of lean body mass to fat body mass.
+Physical trainers are responsible for educating the community, mainly beginner weight-loss clients.
+First, let’s clarify that resistance training helps with fat loss, not weight loss.
+Before starting any resistance training, conducting a body composition test is recommended.
+BMI weight scales and calipers register the ratio of lean body mass to fat body mass.
 After continuous resistance training, it will be evident that lean body weight has increased, and total fat has a dramatic decrease.
-Keep in mind that after a couple of weeks of resistance training there will be an increase in total body weight.
-I know what you’re thinking: “I’m trying to lose weight not gain weight!”
+Remember that total body weight will increase after two weeks of weightlifting training.
+I know what you’re thinking: “I’m trying to lose weight, not gain weight!”

 Resistance Training, Weighing In On The Benefits (Pun Intended)

-To best describe how resistance training works towards lean body development and reducing fat I’ll use the analogy of a cup of water.
-Let’s think of your muscle energy stores as a full cup of water.
-During exercise, your muscle energy stores deplete, in other words, your cup becomes empty.
+I’ll use a cup of water analogy to describe best how weightlifting training works towards lean body development and reducing fat.
+Think of your muscle energy stores as a full cup of water.
+During exercise, your muscle energy stores deplete.
+In other words, your cup becomes empty.
 It now becomes a priority for your body to replace these empty energy stores.
-Let’s fill your cup with water, the “water” in this analogy is triglycerides and glycerol.
+Let’s fill your cup with water.
+The “water” in this analogy is triglycerides and glycerol.

-Here’s the scientific breakdown; While in recovery, your muscles refill the empty stores by converting extra muscular fat (triglycerides) into energy and it uses fat (glycerol) in the process.
+Here’s the scientific breakdown; While in recovery, your muscles refill the empty stores by converting extra muscular fat (triglycerides) into energy, and it uses fat (glycerol) in the process.
 Fatty acids from the triglyceride conversion provide the fuel to fill muscle energy stores.
 Now let’s take the cup of water analogy one step further by adding a gallon of water into the equation.
 Let’s now take that gallon of water and fill your empty cup.
 The gallon of water represents your body fat (adipose tissues).
-Extracted from adipose tissue are fatty acids and glycerol which in turn repletes muscle energy stores.
+Fatty acids and glycerol are extracted from adipose tissue, which repletes muscle energy stores.

-An increase in lean and total body weight occurs as a result of an increase in energy stored (glycogen) in the muscles.
-Muscles are more compact and dense in comparison to extramuscular fat (triglycerides).
-Body fat (adipose tissues) is less dense therefore it occupies more space on your body than muscle.
-Take for example if we compare:
+Increased lean and total body weight increases due to increased muscle energy stored (glycogen).
+Muscles are more compact and dense than extra muscular fat (triglycerides).
+Body fat (adipose tissues) is less dense.
+Therefore, it occupies more space in your body than muscle.
+Take, for example, if we compare:

 A. toned abdominals